-Title & Date of Meeting: Trust Board Public Meeting - 24 th November 2021 Title of Report: Workforce and OD Committee Assurance Report Author: Name: Dean Royles Title: Non-Executive Director and Chair of Workforce and OD Committee Recommendation To approve To note To discuss To ratify For information $\checkmark$ To endorse Purpose of Paper: The Workforce and Organisational Development Committee one of the sub committees of the Trust Board Paper: This paper provides an executive summary of discussions held the meeting held on 17 th November 2021 and a summary of k points for the board to note.
-The minutes of the meeting held 15 September 2021 are attached for information. ssions held at mmary of key Any Issues for Escalation to the Board: No issues or items to escalate to Trust Board were raised.
+Title & Date of Meeting: Trust Board Public Meeting - 24th November 2021 Title of Report: Workforce and OD Co Workforce and OD Committee Assurance Report Author: Name: Dean Royles Title: Non-Executive Director and Chair of Workforce and OD Committee OD Recommendation To approve To note 1 To discuss To ratify For information To endorse Purpose of Paper: The Workforce and Organisational Development Committee is one of the sub committees of the Trust Board This paper provides an executive summary of discussions held at the meeting held on 17 th November 2021 and a summary of key points for the board to note.
+The minutes of the meeting held on 15 September 2021 are attached for information.
+Any Issues for Escalation to the Board: No issues or items to escalate to Trust Board were raised.